jwdunne/enguard/README.rst

    <insert base config>

-Each hook takes a list of commands to run when triggered.
-Each command is passed a list of files affected by the hook action:
+You can list any number of steps for any git hook you need.
+Using template variables, you can give a list of affected files to each command:

 .. code-block:: yaml

-   TOD: insert example hook configuration
+   TODO: insert example hook configuration

 You can test the steps for each hook by running, for example: